DSU-Digital-Sound-Design/DAD-222-Audio-Production-I/content/pages/schedule.md

    * mix view - with edit view together
       *  label these elements: volume fade, mute, solo, record enable, pan knob, input slot, output slot

    If you know your group you can go up to the studio and start your recording project.
+Make sure to save your files to your OneDrive or external hard drive.

    If you're done with the class, lab and you aren't recording, spend the rest of class exploring Ableton Live and see what you can make with it.
 </li>